Ai Ui Generation

 - Use Bolt only when you need backend + frontend together in a prototype

-- Combine tools: v0 for scaffold, Cursor for integration and refinement
+- Combine tools: json-render for catalog definition, v0 for scaffold, Cursor for integration and refinement

 Reference: https://v0.dev, https://bolt.new, https://cursor.com